Benpong89/sky_view/proposal.md

 Day 3: Complete collision effects for user, enemies and lasers.
 Incorporate a scrolling background.

 Day 4: Replace basic user and enemy shapes with pictures.

+Main components of the game.

+Drawing images on canvas
+Using DOM key handlers to move images
+Using JS logic to:

+1. Produce random enemies
+2. Create collision effect
+3.

+Bonus

+1. Enemy lasers
+2. Sound effects/explosion effects
+3. Boss fight
+4. Add lives?
+More than one hit to die